 In addition, in many developing countries teachers face seemingly insurmountable hurdles.
-Many teachers have classes with more than 40 students, surging up to 100 in some countries after adoption of free universal primary education.
-90 Many teachers are doing the best they can amid difficult environments.
-In some places, teaching positions are used by politicians as a form of political patronage and are assigned not to those who are motivated and trained to be teachers, but to those supporters for whom politicians need to curry favor.
-91 This puts a heavier burden on those teachers who are motivated to try to compensate for their peers who are not.
-In some post-conflict contexts, teachers go months without salaries.
-92 In Liberia, a national survey of teachers after the civil war showed that most teachers-in some areas 90 percent-held multiple jobs (i.e., farming and tutoring in addition to teaching) to make ends meet.
+Many teachers have classes with more than 40 students, surging up to 100 in some countries after adoption of free universal primary education.90 Many teachers are doing the best they can amid difficult environments.
+In some places, teaching positions are used by politicians as a form of political patronage and are assigned not to those who are motivated and trained to be teachers, but to those supporters for whom politicians need to curry favor.91 This puts a heavier burden on those teachers who are motivated to try to compensate for their peers who are not.
+In some post-conflict contexts, teachers go months without salaries.92 In Liberia, a national survey of teachers after the civil war showed that most teachers-in some areas 90 percent-held multiple jobs (i.e., farming and tutoring in addition to teaching) to make ends meet.
 In the developing world especially, there simply are not enough teachers.
-Recent estimates suggest a global teacher shortage of 2.7 million primary school teachers in 2015.93 Projections estimate that to provide every child with a primary education by 2030, 25.8 million teachers will need to be recruited.94 for professional development and preparation.95

-To address this shortage, many schools have adopted a double shift system, requiring teachers to work 12 hours per day, teaching two separate groups of kids back-to-back, leaving no time
+Recent estimates suggest a global teacher shortage of 2.7 million primary school teachers in 2015.93 Projections estimate for professional development and that to provide every child with a primary preparation.95 education by 2030, 25.8 million teachers A number of the cases reviewed for this will need to be recruited.94 study designed effective approaches that To address this shortage, many schools could scale quality learning by elevating the role of the teacher, leveraging expertise have adopted a double shift system, requiring teachers to work 12 hours that exists in the community, and providing per day, teaching two separate groups multiple pathways to bringing motivated of kids back-to-back, leaving no time people into the teaching profession.